How Person-Centered Therapy Can Benefit You

 Stress

-Stress is a natural response to tough events in your life, and some stress can be good for you?
-However, too much stress can make your life worse.
-This, in turn, makes you more stressed, and it’s a horrible cycle.
-PCT can help you find ways to reduce your stress when it’s crunch time.
+Stress is a natural response to tough events in your life, and while some stress can be a powerful motivator, too much stress can significantly reduce your well-being.
+This, in turn, makes you more stressed, sometimes creating a vicious cycle.
+PCT can help you find ways to reduce your stress by letting you discuss your stressors and how you manage them in a safe, productive setting.

 Sometimes, you need someone who will listen to you.
 Someone who won’t judge you harshly, and yet someone who won’t ignore you.
-You want someone who will absorb your words and observe.
-Someone who will carefully push you in the right direction without throwing you in the pool.
+You want someone who will absorb your words and observe, giving you an opportunity to express yourself as you see fit.
+In PCT, this is the role of the therapist.

 The client is the main speaker at a PCT session.
 They’ll tell the therapist how they feel, and the therapist may try to ask what the client means by those words.
-When you hear your own words, you may realize you’re not clear enough and try to clarify.
-You’ll keep having to clarify, and soon your thoughts will come out.
+The therapist typically encourages the client to speak their truth and engage honestly in the therapy process.
+By facilitating a non-judgmental atmosphere, the therapist increases the likelihood that the client will be able to express themselves freely.

 History and principles